aravindh-gits/terraform/README.md

 4. **Destroy**: Remove all resources managed by Terraform.

 ## Getting Started
 To start using Terraform, you need to install it and set up your configuration files with the necessary code.
-Here's a simple example to define an AWS EC2 instance:
+Here's a simple example to define an AWS EC2 instance

 ```hcl
 provider "aws" {